 Thank you to everyone who completed the School Council questionnaire.
-Gracie-Rose Ford, from Class 2, was the lucky winner of the Tesco £5 voucher!
+Gracie-Rose, was the lucky winner of the Tesco £5 voucher!

 Each week children and their parents take part in a Let's Get Cooking Club with Miss Fatz and Mr Hughes.
 The club is funded through Tesco which has teamed up with the Children's Food Trust to support cooking clubs in Primary Schools across the UK.
 The club uses healthy, child friendly recipes from Tesco and focuses on what food we need to be healthy and how to prepare it safely.